keiracullinan/Group-4-Project-2/README.md

 ## Question 1
 How was the housing market affected by the Housing Recession in 2008?
 Use data from January 2002 to Present, and show by month.

+## Question 2
+For residential property types, how does proximity to New York City affect the average sale price of homes in 2020 and 2021?
+List the 10 towns with the highest average residential sale price on a bar graph as well.